box-key/Subjective-Class-Issue/README.md

 # Description

-Codes for research article on a type of class noise specific to user-generated datasets (e.g. customer reviews), "A Pitfall of Learning from User-generated Dataset".
-We used datasets generaously provided by Donorschoose.org ( https://research.donorschoose.org/t/download-opendata/33), Yelp (https://www.yelp.com/dataset), and Amazon (https://www.kaggle.com/snap/amazon-fine-food-reviews).
-By following the usage below, you can replicate the results sohwn in our paper.
+Codes for our article, "A Pitfall of Learning from User-generated Dataset", on a type of class noise specific to user-generated datasets (e.g. customer reviews) called **Subjective Class Issue**.
+We used datasets provided generaously by [Donorschoose.org](https://research.donorschoose.org/t/download-opendata/33), [Yelp Review](https://www.yelp.com/dataset), and [Amazon Fine Food](https://www.kaggle.com/snap/amazon-fine-food-reviews).
+By following the usage below, you can replicate the results shown in our paper.

 # Requirements
 * python3